What is a care home top-up fee?

 Whoever is paying the top-up fee will need to sign a written agreement with the local authority.
 This should include:

-- notification of how much the top-up payment will be
+- how much the top-up payment will be and when it is due

 - how often the payment will be reviewed